Shopify/pitchfork/docs/DESISGN.md

-== Design
+## Design

-* Simplicity: Unicorn is a traditional UNIX prefork web server.
+* Simplicity: Pitchfork is a traditional UNIX prefork web server.
   No threads are used at all, this makes applications easier to debug and fix.

-When your application goes awry, a BOFH can just "kill -9" the runaway worker process without worrying about tearing all clients down, just one.
-Only UNIX-like systems supporting fork() and file descriptor inheritance are supported.
+* Resiliency: If something in goes catastophically wrong and your application is dead locked or somehow stuck, once the request timeout is reached the master process will take care of sending `kill -9` to the affected worker and spawn a new one to replace it.

+* Leverage Copy-on-Write: The only real disadvantage of prefork servers is their increased memory usage.
+But thanks to reforking, `pitchfork` is able to drastically improve Copy-on-Write performance, hence reduce memory usage enough that it's no longer a concern.

 * The Ragel+C HTTP parser is taken from Mongrel.